gitter-badger/fluxStudio/README.md

 rapid development framework with react, baobab,express,hotswap,webpack,babel&amp;less for isomorphic applications
 #features
 - isomorphic apps : pre-render your application on the server
-- hotpatching : update server app without restarting
+- hotpatching : update server app without restarting; ideal for continoous delivery
 - babel : develop using newest ES6+ features like classes and generators
 - webpack : generate suitable html boilerplate from your app
 - static : compile your app to static pages for optimal performance or simple websites